Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Introduction

 We are interested in describing the quotient of $\N\T_X$ by $\sca{\ol{\pi}_{X}(A) \ol{q}_{X, \un{i}} \mid i \in F}$ as a Cuntz-Nica-Pimsner algebra.
 We have two approaches in this endeavour, differing only at which point we wish to delete the kernel.

-{\bf Corollary H.} \emph{(Corollary \ref{C:somedir}) Let $X$ be a product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$, wherein $X_\un{i}$ admits a finite frame for all $i\in[d]$, and fix $\mt \neq F \subseteq [d]$.
+{\bf Corollary I.} \emph{(Corollary \ref{C:somedir}) Let $X$ be a product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$, wherein $X_\un{i}$ admits a finite frame for all $i\in[d]$, and fix $\mt \neq F \subseteq [d]$.
 On the one hand, define the positively invariant ideal

 for the product system $Y^F_X$ related to $X$ and $F$.
 On the other hand, define the positively invariant ideal

 for $X$, and consider the product system $Y^F_{[X]_{I_X^F}}$ related to $[X]_{I_X^F}$ and $F$.
 Then there are canonical $*$-isomorphisms